tjheeta/ltse_poc/README.md

 1) Deploy onto Kubernetes
 2) Verify that the ring hash kill/respawn actions work (no need for multiple fsm running)
 3) Bench the stock_fsm for some hopefully reasonable values.
-     - Results On a 2008 Core 2 Duo - 3.5 µs for each insert
+     - Results on a 2008 Core 2 Duo - 3.5 µs for each insert
                                     - 1.6 µs for each match - probably will take 5-10 to make a trade (depends on many variables)
+     - Results on a m4.2xlarge      ~ 2 µs for each insert
+                                    ~ 1 µs for each match - probably will take 5-10 to make a trade (depends on many variables)
-       Which is much better than original estimate - the stock_fsm at 5e-6 => 200k qps for a single stock on a singleton
+       Which is much better than original estimate - the stock_fsm at 3 to 10 µs => 100k to 300k qps for a single stock on a singleton
-4) GenStage to read from a file of events -> parsed transactions
+4) GenStage to read from a file of events -> parsed transactions.
+Use same interface for QA / Event replay
 5) Journaling / replay / crash recovery actions.

 Flow: